 What I use, and you can see it in action in the video, is a custom-made tool my husband made for me.
 I have them in different lengths, depending on the length of the doll’s legs or arms I am set to stuff.

-You can purchase a similar tool like mine, over HERE and HERE (although I do have to warn you, that tool is way more fragile than mine and you can't make super thick/firm rolls for larger dolls, but you can use it very easily for smaller dolls).
+You can purchase a similar tool like mine in the market, although I do have to warn you, those tools are way more fragile than mine and you can't make super thick/firm rolls for larger dolls, but you can use it very easily for smaller dolls.

 Other recommendations are: chopsticks if it comes to that, a hex-key or, upon instruction on how to roll wool, my friend Monika 3D printed hers.
 Lucky duck.